 China: Country and Foreign Investment

-China's competitive advantage over the West is accentuated by what US and other politicians and economists say is a secular undervaluation of China's currency, the yuan or renminbi.
+This advantage is accentuated by what US and other politicians and economists say is a secular undervaluation of China's currency, the yuan or renminbi.
 It is this that accounts for the difference between 'nominal' and 'PPP' GDP figures.
 China disagrees, but is very gradually allowing the renminbi to trade up.
-The currency remains non-convertible in most respects, although a number of capital market instruments, particularly in Hong Kong, are chipping away at the lock-down.
-It can be expected that the renminbi will become convertible within five years, and the difference between nominal and PPP valuations will probably unwind over the same period.
+The currency remains non-convertible in most respects, although a number of capital market instruments, particularly in Hong Kong, are chipping away at this.
+It can be expected that the yuan will become convertible within five years, and the difference between nominal and PPP valuations will probably unwind over the same period.